mayankshouche/DSLabFinalProject/index.md

 # Classification with Very Big Dataset

 This section covers our efforts to train the BERT sequence classification model with a larger text corpus of nearly 150,000 entries.
-Our findings were that training on a larger corpus yielded better classification on the validation set in comparison to training on a smaller dataset.
+Our findings were that training on a larger corpus yielded better classification that the previous section's models on the validation set from the previous section .
 We will detail the steps we tried when fine-tuning with a large dataset.

 ## Fine-tuning BERT Sequence Classification with Frozen BERT weights